xrmghost/xrmghost-attributes/README.md

-# GhostPlugin.Attributes
+# XrmGhost.Attributes

-**GhostPlugin.Attributes** is a dedicated .NET library providing a set of custom attributes designed to streamline and simplify the development of plugins for Microsoft Dataverse.
+**XrmGhost.Attributes** is a dedicated .NET library providing a set of custom attributes designed to streamline and simplify the development of plugins for Microsoft Dataverse.
 This package allows developers to use a declarative, attribute-based approach to define plugin configurations, message handling, and data context, reducing boilerplate code and improving maintainability.

-This library is a core component of the GhostPlugin ecosystem and is now delivered as a standalone NuGet package to facilitate isolated and version-controlled development.
+This library is a core component of the XrmGhost ecosystem and is now delivered as a standalone NuGet package to facilitate isolated and version-controlled development.

 ## Overview